avabs/avabs.github.io/AZ-204/Database_Services.md

         - Identifies the entity within a partition

 ### Azure Cosmos DB

+#### APIs
 - Types of datastorage offered by Cosmos
     - SQL (Document datastore)
     - Gremlin (graph datastore)
     - MongoDB (document datastore)
     - Azure tables (key/value datastore)
-- Cosmos DB's nature of communication is dependent upon the type of API you select -
+- Cosmos DB's nature of communication is dependent upon the type of API you select
     - Core SQL API
     - Azure Table API
     - Mongo DB API
     - Cassandra API
     - Gremlin API

+- Globally distributed and multi-model database, provides varieties of API to access the database.
+- You priortize the regions as failover and make regions read, write only as well.
+- It offers API for SQL, Mongo, Cassandra, Gremlin.
+With Cosmos DB we can run mutliple database engines

+#### Components
 - Components of the Cosmos DB
     - Database
         - This is the logical namespace for our data, users, permissions